 One might want to experience again what it is to be between “death and birth” or know “day or night.”
 Change does not have to be something terrible.
 Unlike what the first voice proposed at the beginning of the piece.
 Growing old, changing one’s mind, and taking time in decision-making is not necessarily bad.
 It is all part of a process that one will miss.

 When one, such as the first voice who spoke, gets to heaven, they might also miss the seasons on earth.
 There will be no “Winter” or “Spring” in heaven.
 Nor will there be a “poor man” or “a king” to speak with at the sign-post.
 All will be equal.
-Heaven will not provide one with the uncertainty that makes life interesting, especially when it is centred around a sign-post on a cold day.
+Heaven will not provide one with the uncertainty that makes life interesting, especially when it is centered around a sign-post on a cold day.